ReiSchneider/FileLocker/README.md

 A console application written in Java 11 that can 'lock' and 'unlock' files

 # How to run
-Make sure to run with at least Java 11.
+Make sure to compile and run with at least Java 11.

 Import the project to your IDE and run the `main` method from the `FileLockerConsole` console